Icinga/icinga2/doc/10-icinga-template-library.md

 Check command for the built-in `icinga` check.
 This check returns performance data for the current Icinga instance and optionally allows for minimum version checks.

-Custom attributes passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):
+Custom variables passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):

 Name                   | Description
 -----------------------|---------------